-We are 7 board members, 4 staff members, thousands of donors, volunteers, partners, and supporters.
-And we invite all good people to join our community and our work.
+We are 7 board members, 5 staff members, and thousands of supporters, volunteers, and partners.
+We invite all good people to join our community and our work.

 There are many ways to introduce an organization.
 For us, it starts with people.
 Friendly Water for the World embodies the African proverb, “if you want to go fast, go alone.
 If you want to go far, go together.”
 The work we do is difficult and challenging.
 It takes time and commitment from passionate people from around the world, only a few of which we have space to show on this page.
 Those people come together to build a community of friends who contribute their time, money, and expertise to invest and amplify change.
 As each individual joins our community, we grow by one, but our impact, your impact, grows by many.
 But what kind of impact are we trying to make together?